GeorgePimpleton/theForger-winapi-tutorial/README.md

 ### Why this repository exists

-theForger's Win32 API tutorial is one of the best free online resources for learning the basics of Win32 API programming, but the code is IMO out-dated.
+theForger's Win32 API tutorial is one of the best free online resources for learning the basics of Win32 API programming, but the code is IMO hopelessly out-dated.
 Written when Win9X was the main OS the Windows API has changed since then.
 Windows© is no longer a hybrid 16/32 bit hybrid operating system.
 The core of the operating system is all 32-bit or 64-bit.
-64-bit CPUs are now common and Microsoft has kept up by releasing a x64 Windows© version.
+64-bit CPUs are now common and Microsoft has kept up by releasing x64 Windows© with a resulting change to the Windows API.

 Rewriting the code to work with modern Windows© systems is the goal.
 The goal of having theForger's Win32 API sources compile and work on a modern system whether it is x86 or x64.